Crossovo/OpenMilkfoam/README.md

 - 5V power supply for the control board
 - sufficient protection elements (temperature monitor, fuse which trips in case of overtemperature) to protect the unit for thermal overloads.

+### Cables
+### from the power electronic board
+There are 4 cores from the power electronic board.

+- black - 5V DC
+- white - GND
+- blue - Input to start the heater
+- red - Output from transformer as 1V AC to measure the frequency

+### from the uC Board
+- GND
+- Input for the Motor (5V)

 ## Functions we need
 The device should offer the same functionality with the Arduino.
+BUT - I additionaly want to enter 3 differnt milks varieties.

 There are 3 different programmes:

 - Cold milk foam
 - Milk foam warm